Trip Overview of Kala Patthar Trekking

 Mt Everest is the main reason for people trekking to Kala Patthar.
 Everest trek packages also include the trek to Kala Patthar.
 Seeing the magical view of Mount Everest from Kala Patthar is the huge box on every adventure lover’s bucket list.
 The altitude of Everest is eight, 8448.84 meters from sea level.
 Only Kala Patthar can provide the entire south face of the world’s highest mountain.
 Strangely, people visiting Kala Patthar say that Mount Everest does not look like the tallest mountain in the region.

 Mount Nuptse is another masterpiece to see from Kala Patthar.
-It is situated at a distance of only 2 kilometres from Mount Everest with an altitude of 7861 meters above the sea.
+It is situated at a distance of only 2 kilometers from Mount Everest with an altitude of 7861 meters above the sea.
 From the actual viewpoint of Kala Patthar, you can see Nuptse closely and clearly.

 Some of the trekkers love the view of Mount Nuptse.
 It is a magical peak but it blocks the view of Mount Everest from Everest base camp.